What is agentic orchestration?

 AI agents can reason and act, but most enterprise processes still break them.
 Scattered tools, missing governance, no shared context.
 Agentic orchestration changes the equation: one coordination layer that turns isolated AI capabilities into reliable, end-to-end automation.

-Agentic orchestration is the enterprise infrastructure category that coordinates AI agents, humans, and systems across complete business processes, combining deterministic automation and AI-driven reasoning in a single, governable runtime that delivers governance, durability, and full end-to-end visibility.
+Agentic orchestration is the enterprise infrastructure category that coordinates AI agents, humans, and systems across complete business processes, combining deterministic automation and AI-driven reasoning in a single, governable runtime.

 The payoff is direct: processes that previously required constant human intervention run autonomously.
 Complex decisions get made and documented.
 Exceptions get handled without breaking the flow.
 Work that spanned disconnected systems, teams, and tools becomes a single, auditable operation.